cangeorgecode/marketing-playbook-for-small-account/1_Mindset.md

 I am sharing the sales and marketing bit here for my fellow solopreneurs, because I know how much you don't like doing it ;)

+&nbsp;

+# Product Idea - What are you actually going to sell?

+Everyone on the internet is telling me to "solve your own problem", "follow your passion".
+Well, I have many problems - I don't like working a 9 to 5, I have a family and we don't get paid enough.
+I am also passionate about many things - powerlifting, anything tech-related.

+But all of that is so vague and it doesn't tell me what I can sell.

+Maybe I am being dramatic here, but I want to make money doing the things that I enjoy doing.
+If I want to make money and be miserable, I can always look for another job.

+## How I finally found the product I can sell?

+I first imagined what my dream life looks like - I want to work anywhere, work for myself, work on my own schedule so I can spend time with my family.